 - Mississippi (July 2018)

-The allegations made by the attorney generals in each of these states are similar to those made by the CFPB.
+The allegations made by each state attorney general are similar to those made by the Consumer Financial Protection Bureau.

 In October of 2018, nine teachers filed suit against Navient.
 They were supported by the American Federation of Teachers, the second-largest teacher’s union in the United States.